Chandan-M-N/federated_learning/README.md

 If you don't see any errors, you're good to go!

-## Run Federated Learning with TensorFlow/Keras in MLCube with Flower
+## Run Federated Learning with TensorFlow/Keras with Flower

 Afterward, you are ready to start the Flower server as well as the clients.
 You can simply start the server in a terminal as follows: